adambkehl/cse15l-lab-reports/lab-report-2.md

 ### Part 3: Describe something you learned from lab in week 2 or 3 that you didn't know before.

-I learned about the man command, I've never used it before and it seems really useful just like looking it up without leaving the terminal.
+I learned about the man command -- I've never used it before, and it seems really useful to quickly look up usage without leaving the terminal.
 I've also learned that the mkdir command can create multiple directories.
 I learned about the pipe buffer in Linux machines, after looking up how exactly the cat command works.
-I've worked on embedded systems where I wrote something that copied one byte at a time rather than using a buffer and using a buffer is way faster, better, and more efficient.